-Today Balde is a junior majoring in biology and communications, and minoring in Arabic language and cultural studies.
-She is the recipient of the Shane Shaul Memorial Scholarship, the Jane D. and Thomas L. Russell Distance Education Scholarship and the Honors Scholarship.
-Like the namesake of her Shaul Scholarship, Balde is a student leader, having co-founded the Ummah Club with her friends as a safe haven for Muslim students, although everyone is welcome to join.
+Balde graduated from the College with a double major in biology and communications, while minoring in Arabic language and cultural studies.
+She was the recipient of the Shane Shaul Memorial Scholarship, the Jane D. and Thomas L. Russell Distance Education Scholarship and the Honors Scholarship.
+Like the namesake of her Shaul Scholarship, Balde was a student leader, having co-founded the Ummah Club with her friends as a safe haven for Muslim students, although everyone is welcome to join.
 She was a resident assistant for her first two years and is a University Police dispatcher, as well as a peer counselor in training and P’DAM ambassador and mentor, through the Center for Diversity.

-She is also a Presidential Scholar, currently researching the scholarship of Muslim women.
-“My goal is to deconstruct Western stereotypes of oppressed women in Islam by highlighting some of the most influential Muslim women in history, women who show that the Islamic message, which stresses gender equity and rights for women, does not restrain them, but in fact inspires their pursuit of knowledge,” she said.
+She was also Presidential Scholar, which allowed her to conduct research on the scholarship of Muslim women.
+“My goal was to deconstruct Western stereotypes of oppressed women in Islam by highlighting some of the most influential Muslim women in history, women who showed that the Islamic message, which stresses gender equity and rights for women, does not restrain them, but in fact inspired their pursuit of knowledge,” she said.

-As part of the project she will be studying historical and contemporary women in Islam from primary sources, including the Quran and hadiths, as well as modern books all written by women.
-She will be conducting personal interviews with Muslim women in America, most of whom are right here in Potsdam, but she will also interview Muslims in New York City and then in Oman this summer through her study abroad program to the Middle East.
+As part of the project, she studied historical and contemporary women in Islam from primary sources, including the Quran and hadiths, as well as modern books all written by women.
+She also conducted personal interviews with Muslim women in America, most of whom were right in Potsdam, but also Muslims in New York City and then in Oman during a study abroad program to the Middle East.

-“The best part about this project is that I get the opportunity to not only expand my knowledge on my own religion, but that I also get to read and learn about women,” Balde said.
-Ultimately, she said she plans to make a documentary summarizing all of her research and highlighting Muslim women's ability to make significant contributions to knowledge and society.
+“The best part about the project was that I got the opportunity to not only expand my knowledge on my own religion, but I was also able to read and learn about women,” Balde said.